 So what role does the issue of education itself play in elections, from the White House to the local school board?
 The materials gathered in this Topics section tackle this question.

 Over the past two decades, charter schools have emerged as the fastest growing form of school choice, outpacing other alternatives such as vouchers, magnet schools, and homeschooling.
 Charters have also become a touchstone for how people feel about a host of related issues: job protections for teachers, the role of elected school boards and teachers unions, and the privatization of schools.
-The materials compiled in this Topics section examine the ways charter schools and other school choice options play out in the education process.
+The materials compiled in this section of Story Starters examine the ways charter schools and other school choice options play out in the education process.

 What students learn and how that content is taught have been concerns at the heart of schooling in the United States since universal education took root in the 19th century.
 Throughout the 20th century the “struggle for the American curriculum,” as one education historian called it, ebbed and flowed for decades as debates raged over the very purpose of schooling – whether to prepare an engaged citizenry, develop a competitive workforce, or ensure an educated populace capable of reaching its intellectual potential.